 (i) When received

-(ii) When sent, if sent by electronic mail or facsimile, if sent to the correct address or facsimile number of the Voting Member listed in the most current records of the Association:
+(ii) When sent, if sent by electronic mail or facsimile, if sent to the correct address or facsimile number of the Voting Member listed in the most current records of the Association or known and active email address on file with the Association’s Secretary and/or mass email service provider;

 (iii) Five (5) days after the notice is mailed if sent by first class mail, as evidenced by the postmark or private carrier receipt, if mailed to the correct address of the Voting Member listed in the most current records of the Association;